 Workflow using providers’ software

-The key features of our program are service provider and active call handling module.
+The key features of our program are the service provider and active call handling module.
 Operators could call and answer calls.
-There were SMS-notifications, partially automated workflow and a plenty of Chinese navigators used by drivers.
+There were SMS notifications, partially automated workflow, and plenty of Chinese navigators used by drivers.

-SMS-notifications were sent in two cases.
-The first time is when a driver accepts the order, and the second is when he arrives at destination place.
+SMS notifications were sent in two cases.
+The first time is when a driver accepts the order, and the second is when he arrives at the destination place.
 Unfortunately, our partners were not able to arrange with each other, so we decided to change our provider.
-The cause was the inability of the service to work for up to 4 hours in a row without fails.
-We wanted to develop and embrace new markets and segments, and our provider was not ready to the changes.
+The cause was the inability of the service to work for up to 4 hours in a row without fail.
+We wanted to develop and embrace new markets and segments, and our provider was not ready for the changes.

 Drivers were working with navigators on Windows CE, and we decided to leave them as is.
 We also planned to add the support of Android devices, real-time updates in dispatching interface, IP telephony.
 The immediate switch to our software was planned as soon as these modules were ready.

-We decided to implement the web application, since it is quickly scaled by people, and is not bound by any software or device.
-All you need for web application is browser.
+We decided to implement the web application since it is quickly scaled by people and is not bound by any software or device.
+All you need for a web application is a browser.

 We decided to implement one core.
-It either represented the API for drivers, managers, and used for accepting payments, or automated the work.
+It either represented the API for drivers and managers and was used for accepting payments or automated the work.